Muritavo/react-native-textinput-multiline/README.md

 ### Manual installation

 #### iOS

-1. In XCode, in the project navigator, right click `Libraries` ➜ `Add Files to [your project's name]`
-2. Go to `node_modules` ➜ `react-native-textinput-multiline` and add `RNReactNativeTextinputMultiline.xcodeproj`
-3. In XCode, in the project navigator, select your project.
-Add `libRNReactNativeTextinputMultiline.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
-4. Run your project (`Cmd+R`)<
+There is no need for iOS installations as it exposes the native React Native TextInput on that platform.

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`
-  - Add `import com.reactlibrary.RNReactNativeTextinputMultilinePackage;` to the imports at the top of the file
+  - Add `import com.muritavo.RNReactNativeTextinputMultilinePackage;` to the imports at the top of the file
   - Add `new RNReactNativeTextinputMultilinePackage()` to the list returned by the `getPackages()` method
 2. Append the following lines to `android/settings.gradle`:
   	```